 Kaappaan Story Leaked; Is Suriya Playing A Spy In The Special Protection Group?

 Kaappaan is another Tamil biggie in the pipeline and it features Suriya, Mohanlal and Arya in the lead roles.
 Already, the makers of the film have revealed some crucial points about the movie and according to some of the new reports, director KV Anand has spoken about the major plot point of Kaappaan.
 It was in a recent interview that the director shed some light on the story of Kaappaan.
 According to a recent report, KV Anand has revealed that Kaappaan is a film that will be about a spy in the Special Protection Group.
-Read on to know further details regarding this here.
+Read on to know further details regarding this.

 Based On The Special Protection Group